vercel/next.js/readme.md

 #### Disabling etag generation

 You can disable etag generation for HTML pages depending on your cache strategy.
-If no configuration is specified then next will generate etags for every page.
+If no configuration is specified then Next will generate etags for every page.

 ```js
 // next.config.js